 Before you start this project, get a home energy audit, which can help identify trouble areas and the best way to fix them.

-Small details can really make a difference.
-A backsplash is a fairly cheap upgrade to any home and an easy project to complete during the winter.
-It can also make your countertops really pop and add a bit of character to your kitchen or bathroom.
+Small details can really make a difference in a home sale.
+A backsplash is a fairly affordable upgrade to any home.
+It can also make your countertops pop and add a bit of character to your kitchen or bathroom.

-You will need a bit of patience to complete this project and the cost will vary depending on how large the area is that you plan to tile and what type of tile you choose.
+You will need some patience to complete this project, and the cost will vary depending on how large the area is that you plan to tile and what type of tile you choose.

-You’ll need a few tools which can be rented through a home improvement store like Home Depot (which actually has a tutorial for installing crown molding on their website).
-Like the backsplash, this project will require a bit of patience to get it right but is well worth the time.
+You’ll need a few tools which can be rented through a home improvement store like Home Depot (which actually has a tutorial for installing crown molding).
+Like the backsplash, this project will require a bit of patience to get it right, but is well worth the time.

 Doors can have a huge impact on the look of your home, and we’re not just talking about your front door.
 Interior doors can be an eyesore if neglected.
 Upgrading your doors is one of the easiest winter home improvement projects that doesn’t require a lot of time.

-You can simply just paint the doors (what did we say about paint?) or you can replace them altogether.
+You can simply paint the doors (remember what we said about paint?) or you can replace them altogether.
 Although painting is the cheaper option, if your home is older and the doors were not well cared for, replacing them may be the better choice in the long run.

 Need supplies for your winter home improvement projects?
 Stop by the Twin Cities Habitat ReStore!
-We have tiles, doors, paint, and more.
+We have paint and all the supplies, caulk, tiles, doors, tools, cleaning supplies, and much more.